smal1378/GithubRepoCreator/README.md

 # GithubRepoCreator
-A simple python application to create multiple repository's in GitHub.
+A simple python application for creating multiple repository's in GitHub.

----
-Ver 1.1:<br>
+## Ver 1.1<br>
-- Access token will be saved using "keyring" module for security.

 ---
 ### Application Modules: